CE MARKING OF MACHINERY

 Safe Machine Ltd’s machinery safety consultants can carry out design reviews and risk assessments at an early stage.
 We assess the machine and documentation and provide guidance as to what, if any modifications are required.
 Safe Machine Ltd. can compile the Technical File, address the EHSR’s and provide a list of Standards to use.

-In some circumstances Safe Machine Ltd. will act as the Responsible Person and sign a Declaration.
+Sometimes Safe Machine Ltd. will act as the Responsible Person and sign a Declaration.
 This is generally for complex assemblies where no single manufacturer has responsibility.

-CE Marking applies to all new machinery, new complex assemblies of machines (even if existing machines).
+CE Marking applies to all new machinery, new assemblies of machines (even if existing machines).
 It also applies to machinery built for in-house use, interchangeable equipment and possibly modified machinery.

 Member States must presume that products bearing the CE marking comply with all the provisions of the applicable directives providing for its affixing.
 Member States may not prohibit, restrict or impede the placing on the market and putting into service in their territory of products bearing the CE marking, unless the provisions relating to CE marking are incorrectly applied.